artemkaliuk/BehavioralCloning/README.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 125).
+The model used the Adam optimizer, so the learning rate was not tuned manually (model.py line 125).

 #### 4. Appropriate training data